 Students are expected to review their feedback for homework assignments on D2L before bringing their concerns to the instructional team.
-Honestly self-assess whether you perhaps misunderstood or overlooked something, and if that mistake led to the deduction.
-You are encouraged to contact members of the teaching team to help clarify misunderstandings of the material.
+Honestly self-assess whether you misunderstood or overlooked something, and if that mistake led to the deduction.
+You are encouraged to contact teaching team members to help clarify the material.

 If a genuine grading error has been made (such as a missed score for part of the rubric), it would be appropriate to email or attend Zoom office hours with your Assistant Instructor to discuss your concern.
 However, we will not re-grade individual elements of the assignment.

-If you believe that the grade you received did not reflect the overall quality of the assignment, you are required to communicate with your assistant instructor (Brianna) in order to allow them to clarify why any area was determined to be unsatisfactory.
-After that, you may formally request a re-grade of the entire assignment by Dr. Gipson within 7 days that the grade was posted to D2L.
-Please email Dr. Gipson (CC your Assistant Instructor) stating as such, and that you understand the new grade will stand.
-It may better, worse, or the same as your initial grade.
+If you believe that the grade you received did not reflect the overall quality of the assignment, you are required to communicate with your assistant instructor in order to allow them to clarify why any area was determined to be unsatisfactory.
+After that, you may formally request a re-grade of the entire assignment by Dr. Gipson within 7 days that the grade being posted to D2L.
+Please email Dr. Gipson (CC your Assistant Instructor) stating that you understand the new grade will stand.
+It may be better, worse, or the same as your initial grade.
 Please do not attempt to bargain or negotiate for a higher grade.
 If you have a genuine concern that you are consistently receiving unfair grades on writing assignments, please send an email that describes your evidence in detail to Dr. Gipson, and he will attempt to rectify the situation.